CocoaPods/Xcodeproj/README.md

 Xcode Scheme files (`.xcscheme`).

-It is used in [CocoaPods](https://github.com/CocoaPods/CocoaPods) to create a a collection of supplemental libraries or frameworks, for all platforms Xcode supports.
+It is used in [CocoaPods](https://github.com/CocoaPods/CocoaPods) to create a collection of supplemental libraries or frameworks, for all platforms Xcode supports.

 The API reference can be found [here](http://www.rubydoc.info/gems/xcodeproj).